codefellows/code-401-javascript-support/.github/ISSUE_TEMPLATE/lab_ticket.md

 # Describe the issue

+*What are you working on?
+Class / lab number:*

 *A clear and concise description of what you are stuck on, what's blocking you, a bug, or what questions you have:*